-In this post, you will study the Friulian text of Gjenesi 45.
-The subject of this forty-fifth chapter of the book of Genesis is Josef si fâs ricognossi (Joseph makes himself known; that is, Joseph reveals his identity to his brothers).
-By this point in your study, you will probably find that Friulian is becoming easier and easier to read; this is a great achievement bearing testament to all the independent work that you have done.
-That said, maintain your effort and see your study of the language all the way to the end.
+You will now study the Friulian text of Gjenesi 45.
+The subject of this chapter is Josef si fâs ricognossi (Joseph makes himself known; that is, he reveals his identity to his brothers).
+By this point in your study, you may find that Friulian is becoming easier to read; this is a great achievement bearing testament to the independent work that you have done.
+That said, maintain your effort and see your study of the language through to fluency.
 Above all, use your new knowledge of Friulian to continue reading the Bible.

 Vocabulary: stratignîsi (to restrain oneself), ator di lui (around him), berlâ (to yell, to cry out), fâsi ricognossi di (to make oneself known to), craçâ (to wail), tant a fuart che (so loudly that), sintî (to hear), la gnove ([piece of] news), il palaç (palace), restâ copât (to be stunned), vendi (to sell), aromai (at this point), fâsi un ramaric (to be sorrowful), tormentâsi (to torment oneself), salvâ (to save), prime di vualtris (before you), di fat (as a matter of fact), za (already), la miserie (famine), incjasâsi (to take hold, to settle in, to install oneself), lavorâ (to work), cjapâ sù (to harvest), sigurâ (to assure), la gjernazie (offspring), la liberazion (liberation, deliverance).